 If you have an account that has a small balance (e.g., $400), it’s less likely that the creditor will try to sue you over the creditor that you owe $4,000 to.
 It costs money for creditors to take legal action.
 Consequently, if you owe less, there will be less motivation involved in the creditor to sue.

 Complications transpire when consumers have numerous accounts or high balances, and they attempt to settle all debts on their own.

 Before you attempt to settle a debt on your own, try this national debt calculator.
 It is a free tool that will show you all of your debt relief options.
 You may decide that one of these debt relief programs is affordable and a more natural route for you to take.

-Also, check out this article illustrating the 10 best ways to get rid of credit card debt.
+Also, check out this article illustrating the ten best ways to get rid of credit card debt.
 Inside the article, you’ll find a script that you can use to call your creditor and negotiate with them on your own.